Pylons/pyramid/docs/narr/introduction.rst

 .. index::
    single: Pylons Project

-What Is The Pylons Project?
+What is the Pylons Project?
 ---------------------------

 :app:`Pyramid` is a member of the collection of software published under the Pylons Project.
 Pylons software is written by a loose-knit community of contributors.
-The `Pylons Project website <http://pylonsproject.org>`_ includes details about how :app:`Pyramid` relates to the Pylons Project.
+The `Pylons Project website <http://www.pylonsproject.org>`_ includes details about how :app:`Pyramid` relates to the Pylons Project.

 .. index::